tpkn/preference-manager/README.md

 ```

 ## Changelog
+#### 2018-03-04:
+- v2.0.1 Fixed bug, when app trying to save setting but app's `userData` folder does not exist yet

 #### 2018-02-13:
 - v2.0.0 Rewritten from ground up.
-Added few more stuff to manage your settings.
+Added few more stuff to manage your settings